Alerts

 - Ewen 2.5 miles

-As of 13/4/24 this notorious stretch of water is actually not too bad.
-The left side fence has a non-barbed wire (a few inches below the barbed wire) that you can hang onto and shuffle across.
-Picture taken on 13/4/24
+Background: this notorious and narrow stretch of path is prone to flooding.
+The left sided fence has a non-barbed wire (a few inches below the barbed wire) that you can hang onto and shuffle across.
+The right side is less forgiving.
+Update 3/10: This stretch is impassable.

 - Field before North Meadow, Cricklade 11 miles

 The field between the disused railway and North Meadow is likely to be flooded.
 You can avoid this by following the disused railway (cycle route 45) into Cricklade.
-Update: 25/4/24.
-The field is now passable.
-See current photo.
+Update:28/10.
+Field is impassable

 - Cricklade 12 miles

 The gate before the underpass beneath the A419 is a few inches under water.
 Can be negotiated by climbing over the gate.
-Update 13/4/24: Water levels have dropped and gate can just about be walked through - see photo
+Update 28/10: Impassable.

 - Shifford Lock 37 miles

 The small footbridge halfway between Abingdon and Culham Lock is closed due to failed timber decking.
-There is a minor diversion in place which take you across Old Culham Bridge
+There is a minor diversion in place which takes you across Old Culham Bridge.
+Update 28/10: all clear.

 - Benson weir 74 miles

 High river flows with tree debris have damaged the weir at Benson.
 Diversion in place through Crowmarsh Gifford.
-This diversion is likely to be in place throughout 2023 and possibly longer!
+This diversion is likely to be in place into 2025.
 A ferry service is operating from Benson Marina which takes you to Benson Lock - a little downstream but on the opposite side of the river, thus avoiding Benson Weir and the diversion.
 The cost is £2 one way.
 Dogs go free!
 It operates from 9am to 5pm.
-The service was initially a bit patchy but a new boat has since been commissioned.
 If walking upstream would suggest calling ahead to see that it's operating otherwise you'll get to Benson Lock and then have to walk back again.
-07375 677823 Photo shows suggested diversion from Oxfordshire Council.
+07375 677823 UPDATE 26/9/24 Following heavy rains, the river is "red-boarded" meaning no boats allowed on the river.
+The diversion should be dry!
+UPDATE 28/10/24: River is still red-boarded.
+Photo shows suggested diversion from Oxfordshire Council.

 - Shiplake 100 miles